Ahmed Rilwan: Disappearance

 In 2017, to mark 3 years of Rilwan's abduction a march was held and was met by pepper spray and arrests made by police officers.
 Police arrested politicians as well as staff members of Transparency Maldives, an NGO.
 In September 2017, PGO charged the three suspects with terrorism.
 After hearing ended, suspects charged with terrorism was acquitted by the Criminal Court, however, the PGO has said that they will appeal the Criminal Court's verdict.

 In November 2018, President Ibrahim Mohamed Solih formed the Commission on Investigation of Murders and Enforced Disappearances (DDCom) to solve cold cases like Rilwan.

 In September 2019, Husnu Al Suood, the then-President of DDCom said that evidence states that Rilwan was murdered, and 14 people are under a travel ban as well as that Rilwan was killed by local affiliates to Al-Qaeda.
 It was found out in the investigative report by DDCom that Rilwan was decapitated and drowned by local Al-Qaeda affiliates.
 The Maldives Police Services' Professional Standard Command (PSC) has also stated that they would take action against officers affiliated with Rilwan's abduction, which they sacked two officers.
 In December 2019, DDCom presented charges against the perpetrators to the PGO which they denied, citing inadequate investigations.

 In 2022, DDCom presented its final report on Rilwan's case confirming that he was killed and that the suspects joined the Syrian civil war.

 In 2025, the Association for Democracy in the Maldives published a press release calling for the Muizzu administration to release DDCom's investigation report into his disappearance.

 Moyameeha Campaign

 Find Moyameeha is a campaign led by Rilwan's family, friends and supporters.
 'Moyameeha' is Rilwan's Twitter account handle.
-This campaign held organized protests, lobbied politicians, held marches and placed missing person posters in the streets of Male.
+This campaign held organized protests, lobbied politicians, held marches and placed missing person posters in the streets of Malé.
 It's also revealed that people working in the campaign received death threats, including his employer, Minivan News.
 The question mark (❓) is affiliated to Rilwan due to the question march where people had placards showing question marks.